-The Red Bench Speaker Series presents, Snurfing to Snowboarding with Paul Graves, Thursday, March 12th at the Vermont Ski and Snowboard Museum.
+The Red Bench Speaker Series presents Snurfing to Snowboarding with Paul Graves, Thursday, March 12th at the Vermont Ski and Snowboard Museum.

-Snurfing may have been born in Michigan, but Vermont played a pivotal role in the evolution from backyard experiment to full-fledged sport.
+Snurfing may have been born in Michigan, but Vermont played a pivotal role in its evolution from backyard experiment to full-fledged sport.
 From the late 70s through the 80s, a passionate community of riders, organizers, and entrepreneurs helped shape the transition from Snurfing to modern snowboarding; often pushing boundaries and challenging ski area norms along the way.

-Join us on the Red Bench as we explore this transformative era and the people and moments that made it happen.
+Join us on the Red Bench as we explore this transformative era and the people and defining moments that made it happen.

 Event Admission is $10 and can be purchased in advance.